Pre-kindergarten: Barriers

 According to information from the Survey of Income and Program Participation (SIPP) and the National Institute of Child Health and Human Development (NICHD), low-income immigrant families are less likely to use center-based childcare, such as pre-kindergarten, than children of non-immigrants.
 While some Latino families prefer in-home childcare, many report wanting to enroll their children in a pre-kindergarten program.
 Interviews with immigrant mothers revealed common motivations for seeking pre-kindergarten placements for their children, including maternal employment, opportunity to learn English and social and emotional development.
 Obstacles immigrant mothers reported facing included high cost, long wait-lists, a need to provide documentation (especially for illegal aliens and those who lacked English-language proficiency) and a lack of information regarding eligibility for subsidized programs.
 On average, immigrants tend to experience higher poverty rates due to low wages, less education and a lack of English proficiency.

 Benefits

 While many children benefit from pre-kindergarten and early childhood education, immigrant children, particularly those from lower socio-economic households, stand to benefit the most.
-Studies indicate that first and second generation immigrants lag behind children of non-immigrant families in cognitive and language skills.
+Studies show that first and second-generation immigrants lag behind children of non-immigrant families in cognitive and language skills.
 Pre-K's focus on cognitive, social, emotional and physical development would address these skills and reduce the inequalities in school readiness between children from immigrant and non-immigrant families.
 Educators must be sensitive to sensitivities of immigrant groups regarding the acquisition of the English language versus their native-language.
 Pre-K could help children build either or both skills.
 For most US students, English fluency is essential.